DragonFire47/InterceptorUIFixes/README.md

 This mod will:
 - Change coolant button color to stand out.
-- Changes shield frequency buttons to stand out.
+- Change shield frequency buttons to stand out.

 To install:
 go to \PULSARLostColony\Mods
-add the .dll included with this package
+add the .dll compiled from this code

 For game Version 1.2.01
 For PML Version 0.10.5